PromiseGameFi/ZK_Compression/ReadMe.md

 # README

+Updates on this will be on the new Branch

 ## Overview
 ZK Compression is introduced on Solana and Ethereum Virtual Machine (EVM) networks, designed to enable scalable application development.
 By leveraging zero-knowledge proofs and state compression, this technology drastically reduces on-chain storage costs while maintaining network security, performance, and composability.